tauhid-hasan-dev/understanding-C-.Net-/README.md

 ```
 In this example person2 is referenced to the person1
-if the person1 object is modified the person2 will be effected as well
+if the person1 object is modified the person2 will be affected as well

 ```csharp
 Person person1 = new Person();